DaniaAlSafadi/myGitActions/README.md

 Purpose: Automatically lints the codebase using the Super-Linter to enforce consistent code standards.

 ### 🔄 Workflow Steps
-**- Checkout Code** – Retrieves the latest version of the repository using actions/checkout@v3.
+- **Checkout Code** – Retrieves the latest version of the repository using actions/checkout@v3.
-**- Run Super-Linter** – Executes the Super-Linter action from super-linter/super-linter@v7.1.0.
+- **Run Super-Linter** – Executes the Super-Linter action from super-linter/super-linter@v7.1.0.
 Uses DEFAULT_BRANCH: main to identify the base branch.
 Uses the repository’s GITHUB_TOKEN to authenticate.
-**- Upload Super-Linter Artifact** – If the workflow completes (even on failure), uploads linting results to GitHub using actions/upload-artifact@v4.
+- **Upload Super-Linter Artifact** – If the workflow completes (even on failure), uploads linting results to GitHub using actions/upload-artifact@v4.

 ### The workflow diagram:
-The Super-Linter workflow diagram:
 ![Super-Linter Diagram](READMEDiagrams/SuperLinter.svg)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------